-More than 260 college, university, and independent research libraries in the U.S., Canada, and Hong Kong are members of the Center for Research Libraries.
-These libraries work together to identify, preserve and acquire critical evidence and documentation for advanced research and teaching, and their researchers in turn benefit from CRL collections and services.
+More than 200 college, university, and independent research libraries in the U.S., Canada, India, Germany and Hong Kong are members of the Center for Research Libraries.
+These libraries work together to identify, preserve and acquire critical evidence and documentation for advanced research and teaching.
+Their students, faculty and researchers in turn benefit from CRL collections and services.

 Not a member?
 Find out how to join CRL and enjoy all of these benefits.